- Help Center

 - Ask new hires how they like to learn and communicate.
 It could be a simple conversation or something more structured — like a "How I like to work" template — so you can analyze and understand each team member and what might work best across them.

 - For an existing team, try a feedback survey.
 You could do it live in a team meeting, async with a poll, or whatever format works for you.
 Give your employees opportunities to share what's working and what they need more of.
-Share options of how you could improve or adjust the essential communications you send.
+Share options of how you could improve or adjust the internal communications you send.
 Make it clear that their input will truly guide your decisions and path forward.

 2. Study how they communicate.
 Short of a survey, you can observe and understand team preferences and tendencies — both in how they interact with you and also one another.
 Consider: